jesse-kaufman/portfolio-site/src/content/projects/home-server-docker-setup/index.md

 **The primary goals of this setup are:**

 - Scalability & security
-- Self-sufficiency & DevOps practices
+- Self-sufficiency
 - Efficient container management
 - Automation & AI integration

 This project highlights my network and server administration skills, DevOps mindset, and ability to integrate diverse technologies into a cohesive, reliable system.

-## **Infrastructure & architecture**
+## **Hardware**

 My home network setup is built on a 3-server setup: The border router runs OPNsense and provides DNS, DHCP, and mail services to the LAN.
 The other two servers run Ubuntu with Docker Compose managing containerized services.
-The architecture is designed for modularity, automation, and ease of management, following DevOps best practices.

 ### Primary server